-Known also by an earlier name, PRK, this procedure involves reshaping the cornea on the surface without creating a flap.
+This procedure involves reshaping the cornea on the surface without creating a flap.
 It may be recommended if the corneas are too thin and/or irregular.
 Also, patients involved in certain avocations where there is a higher possibility of ocular trauma may be good candidates for this.
 Treatment outcomes are similar to LASIK.
 The recovery time takes longer and should be planned for postoperatively.
 Patients must not work or drive for the first 4 days.
 It may take at least one month for the vision to stabilize.
 We use the Allegretto Wave laser, the same laser as we do with LASIK, to reshape the eye.
-The only difference between ASA and LASIK is where we direct the treatment.
+The only difference between PRK and LASIK is where we direct the treatment.
 With ASA we apply the laser to the corneal surface.
 With LASIK we apply the laser underneath a thin corneal flap.

 Occasionally, there are patients that are not good candidates for LASIK because of high prescriptions, thin or irregular corneas or other reasons.
 In these cases we may recommend the Visian ICL (Implantable Collamer Lens).
 In this procedure, a small lens is permanently implanted in the eye behind the iris and in front of the natural lens.
 This procedure can also be combined with LASIK or ASA to correct any small residual nearsightedness, farsightedness or astigmatism.